 Do another search [topic AND background].
 Usually an online encyclopedia will come up.
 Jot down the intriguing and copy and paste the bibliography or write it down.
 Again, you are looking for titles that keep coming up in different places.

-Another thing I enjoy doing is getting on Reddit and finding the subreddit that relates to your topic.
-Ask other redditors what they would recommend someone read to get an overview of the topic.
-Ask them what books are “must reads” in that area.
+Get on Reddit and find a subreddit that relates to your topic.
+Ask other Redditors what they would recommend someone read to get an overview of the topic.
+Ask them what books are “must-reads” in that area.
 People who are enthusiasts know.
 There is also /r/suggest me a book that might be worth a try.
-While we’re discussing social media, you could also ask these people to recommend YouTube channels to help you learn about your topic.
+Consider asking these people to recommend YouTube channels to help you learn about your topic too.

 Amazon and Goodreads aren’t great places to search for this sort of information.
 You want to find books that are highly regarded by those who truly understand the topic.
 Otherwise, you’re wasting your time.
 While Amazon and Goodreads are fine places to look for leisure reading, they aren’t so great for finding research sources.

 Find introductory books that are most recommended.
 Close readings of these books are usually unnecessary.
 Skimming is sufficient in most cases.

 - Remember you are looking for the overview and the big ideas related to the topic.

 - Look over the table of contents first.

 - Read the first and last paragraph of each chapter.